sirrobzeroone/wine/README.md

 Wine Mod API
 ------------

-wine:add_item(item_table)
+wine:add_item(def_table)

 e.g.

 wine:add_item({output = "wine:glass_green_stuff",
-			  recipe = {"modname:green_stuff 1","",true},
+			  recipe = {"modname:green_stuff 1","","",""},
+			  e_vessel = true
 			  water = 25,
 		      brew_time  = 100})

-output = Item recieved at end of brew_time recipe = {ItemStack, ItemStack or ""*,Empty Bottle/Glass required true/false**}
+output = Item recieved at end of brew_time recipe = {ItemStack, "", "", ""} use itemstack format or "" for none.
+e_vessel = Empty Glass/Bottle required true/false*
 water  = Units of water used in brewing - Brewing barrel when full has 2000 units brew_time = time in second to brew item.

-* Inside recipe if second ingredient ItemStack is empty must use "" to indicate such.
-** Inside recipe if Empty glass bottle is set to false, item can brewed without
-	supplying the glass/bottle.
+* Inside recipe if Empty glass bottle is set to false, item can be brewed without supplying the glass/bottle.
 Example of this is Champagne which is brewed from Wine.

-If wine:bottle_tequila has been registered* the above will auto register a brewing recipe for a bottle using 8x the glass values.
+If wine:bottle_tequila has been registered* and Allow bottle brewing is set to true then the above will auto register a brewing recipe for a bottle using 8x the glass values.
 User recieves 1 free glass when brewing by the bottle.
 The code automatically does the below e.g.
 	output = "wine:bottle_green_stuff",
 	recipe = {"modname:green_stuff 8","nil",true},
 	water = 200,